nishuvr/Customer-Segmentation/README.md

 * Customer_Segmentation.ipynb - main file
 * basic_map.svg - geographic division of customers
 * Online-Retail.xlsx - Dataset
+* 058_NAS_CustomerSegmentation-FinalReport.pdf - The final report
+* Presentation.pptx - The Presentatuon

 To run the code - run the Customer_Segmentation.ipynb in the jupyter notebook and the explanantion of each part is mentioned in the the same file.